pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 The Configurations section allows you to set Spark Application Configurations such as Driver and Executor settings, Jars, Spark properties, and many more.
 In other words, virtually most properties available in the [Spark Configurations Documentation](https://spark.apache.org/docs/latest/configuration.html) can be applied here.

-In this job we will set the "spark.executorEnv.PYTHONPATH" configuration to "/app/mount/simple_udf.zip" so it can read the UDF from the CDE File Resource.
+In this job we will set the "spark.executorEnv.PYTHONPATH" configuration to "/app/mount/simple_udf.zip" so it can read the UDF from the File Resource.

 ![alt text](../../img/sparkjob_ui_5.png)

 #### 3. Set Python Environment

-Set the Python environment to the CDE Python Resource you created in the previous step.
+Set the Python environment to the Python Resource you created in the previous step.

 ![alt text](../../img/sparkjob_ui_6.png)